krbu/drlm-docs/docs/source/drlm_rsyncd.rst

 Log File
 ~~~~~~~~

-The log file for DRLM PROXY can be found at /var/log/drlm/drlm-rsyncd.log
+The log file for DRLM RSYNCD can be found at /var/log/drlm/drlm-rsyncd.log

 example: